kajuberdut/pytest-timekeeper/README.md

 The name of the calling functin and it's start and stop times will be written to a .json file at the end of all tests.

-## Multiple Timers, annotated times, and function versions.
+## Multiple Timers, annotated times, and test versions.

 Multiple timers are not problem: